Ray LaHood: Secretary of Transportation

 On December 19, 2008, President-elect Barack Obama announced that he would nominate LaHood to be the next Transportation Secretary.
 LaHood served on the House Transportation and Infrastructure Committee from 1995 to 2000.
 As a member of the House Appropriations Committee he won praise for his "skills as an arbiter" in being able to bridge sometimes bitter partisan divides in the Congress, something the position would require.
 Some critics alleged a reputation for pork barrel spending, including in support of campaign contributors.
 The Washington Post reported that of the $60 million in earmarks LaHood secured for his district in 2008, $9 million went to campaign donors.

 His nomination was confirmed by the Senate by voice vote on January 21, 2009.
 He was, with Robert Gates, one of two Republican members of the original Obama Cabinet.

 On February 3, 2010, LaHood was criticized for advice he was asked to give while testifying before a congressional committee regarding Toyota's recall of 2.3 million vehicles due to sudden acceleration, wherein he suggested Toyota owners stop driving their cars.
 LaHood qualified his statement within an hour and a half of his testimony, spelling out that he meant "owners of any recalled Toyota models (should) contact their local dealer and get their vehicles fixed as soon as possible."

 LaHood is a supporter of airline passenger rights to facilities, food and water during lengthy on-aircraft delays.
 He is also a strong proponent of high-speed rail, saying "This is what the American people want.
 If you build it, they will come."

 On December 6, 2011, LaHood accepted the resignation of FAA Administrator Randy Babbitt, who was charged with drunk driving near his Washington home.

-In February 2013, LaHood lamented the amount of infrastructure spending that was approved by Congress during his tenure at the Department of Transportation.
+In February 2013, LaHood lamented the low amount of infrastructure spending that was approved by Congress during his tenure at the Department of Transportation.
 "America is one big pothole right now," LaHood said in an interview on The Diane Rehm Show on National Public Radio.
 He went on to mention that Congress passed a $105 billion surface transportation bill last year, but he lamented the fact that the measure only provided appropriations for road and transit projects until 2014.
 "Congress passed a two-year bill.
 Ordinarily they would pass a five year bill," he said.
 "It was only a two-year bill because they couldn't find enough money to fund a five-year bill."

 LaHood announced his plans to step down as Transportation Secretary at the end of Obama's first term in 2013.
 He did not seek any public office after that and instead entered the private sector.
 On January 29, 2013, LaHood announced he would resign as the Secretary of the Department of Transportation upon the confirmation of his successor by the United States Senate.
 President Obama nominated Anthony Foxx, the incumbent Mayor of Charlotte, North Carolina, to succeed LaHood.
 Foxx was subsequently confirmed by the U.S. Senate and was sworn into the position on July 2, 2013.